-- City Offices were closed until further notice on Tuesday, June 30, 2020 at 5:00 p.m. due to the increased positive numbers in Polk and Dallas counties.
+- City Offices will remain closed through September 30, 2020 due to the increased positive numbers in Polk and Dallas counties.
 Employees should check with their department directors on wearing casual work attire during the closure.

 - Face covering should be worn in common areas of work.

 - Employees should not share work spaces or personal office supplies (i.e. staplers, pens, etc.).

 - Updated CDC isolation matrix on how long to stay isolated and away from work if showing COVID-19 symptoms or a positive test without symptoms.

 Information on the Families First Coronavirus Response Act (FFCRA) are listed below: